-Window boxes are a type of container gardening that offer the potential to really enhance your curb appeal and add value to your home by signalling that this is a very well-cared for home with wonderful attention to detail.
-That’s because, by their nature, window boxes need to be well maintained—nobody is going to want to show off a haggard, straggly bunch of weeds on their home’s façade!
+Window boxes are a type of container gardening that offer the potential to really enhance your curb appeal and add value to your home.
+They tend to signal that this is a very well-cared for home with wonderful attention to detail.
+That’s because, by their nature, window boxes need to be well maintained.
+After all, nobody is going to want to show off a haggard, straggly bunch of weeds on their home’s façade!

 The basics of window box gardening are fairly simple.
 You need a strong planter box that’s firmly attached to your window with wall brackets.
 It should have drainage holes, be lined and the base filled with rocks or stones to further help with drainage.
 Add high quality fast-draining potting mix, and fill with plants suited to the amount of light the space receives.
 Regularly water and fertilise, and prune occasionally as this helps plants living in a restricted space.